ross-spencer/opf-format-corpus/README.md

 + **text\_only\_pdfa1b.pdf** - *PDF/A-1a* (with embedded fonts)
 + **test\_fontArialNotEmbedded.pdf** - <del>font *Arial*</del> fonts *Arial* and *Times New Roman*  <del>is</del> are not embedded

 #####File attachments
-+ **fileAttachment.pdf** - contains a document-level file attachment (an oldskool Quattro Pro spreadsheet, no less!) that is defined using an *EmbeddedFiles* entry in the document’s name dictionary
++ **fileAttachment.pdf** - contains a document-level file attachment (an oldskool Quattro Pro spreadsheet, no less!) that is defined using an *EmbeddedFiles* entry in the documentï¿½s name dictionary
 + **fileAttachment_fileAttachmentAnnotation.pdf** - contains a page-level file attachment that is defined using a *File Attachment Annotation*

 #####External references